AcquiredSupport/Acquired-SDK-IOS/README.md

 hppManager.loadHppView(viewController: self, hppSetting: hppSetting)
 ```

-Executing this code, HPP Manager will process the given parameters(HppSetting), get the request from the server, send the encoded request to HPP and present the form received back.
+Executing this code, HPPManager will process the given parameters(HppSetting), get the request from the server, send the encoded request to HPP and present the form received back.

 ###  HPP Response

-On the server-side you can set your own return url or call back url, hpp will handle response automatically that you don't have to do any response handling on your app.
-You can also set another return url or call back url when calling HPPManager in your app:
+On the server-side you can set your own return url or call back url, hpp will handle response automatically that you don't have to do any response handling in your PP. You can also set another return url or call back url when calling HPPManager in your APP:

 ```
 hppSetting.error_url = "xxx"